Robotics & Humanoid Automation — Research Frontier

 Predictions & Trends

-- Teleoperation as training data pipeline: Both 1X and Figure use human operators to generate training data at scale
+- Teleoperation as training data pipeline: Both 1X and Figure use human operators to generate training data at scale; as autonomy improves, this bootstrapping need will decrease.

-- Sim-to-real closing the gap: NVIDIA's approach of adding imperfections to simulation is more principled than domain randomization alone
+- Sim-to-real closing the gap: NVIDIA's approach of adding imperfections to simulation is more principled than domain randomization alone; 99% industrial correlation will extend to manipulation within 2-3 years.

-- Consumer humanoids in 2026-2027: $20K NEO and Figure's household demos signal the market is real, even if narrow
+- Consumer humanoids in 2026-2027: $20K NEO and Figure's household demos signal the market is real, even if narrow; the Cao framework suggests "human-like" capability (not just human-looking) is the gate.

-- Enterprise humanoids shipping: Boston Dynamics and Tesla have moved from demos to production commitments
+- Enterprise humanoids shipping: Boston Dynamics and Tesla have moved from demos to production commitments; Tesla's self-deployment flywheel is the most consequential bet.

-- Tactile sensing + LLMs converging: LLM-designed rewards for tactile policies could dramatically accelerate dexterous manipulation research
+- Tactile sensing + LLMs converging: LLM-designed rewards for tactile policies could dramatically accelerate dexterous manipulation research; expect this to flow into humanoid hands within 2 years.

 Knowledge Gaps